-Why did he need to say this?
-Because oppression was common – forced marriages, trapping women in dead marriages, depriving them from their rightful inheritance, burying girls alive, beating them and the long list goes on.
-Unfortunately this list is still existence.
-Forced marriages, injustice in divorce, and abuse are still happening today.
+Why did the Prophet (peace be on him) need to say this?
+Because oppression was common before Islam was introduced – forced marriages, trapping women in dead marriages, depriving them from their rightful inheritance, burying girls alive, beating them and the long list goes on.
+Unfortunately we still have some of these practices today – forced marriages, injustice in divorce, and abuse are still happening today.
 Many women are not allowed to open their mouths and ask for their rightful share in inheritance.
 In the modern world we still have inequality in employment, in salary and leadership positions.

-Do not overburden women with more than they can bear.
-You cannot ask a man to be a women and do all her jobs and vice versa.
+In many scenarios, women are overburdened as they are not just carrying out the roles of homemakers and carrying the responsibility of looking after the family, but also working hard in their professional lives.
+Men and women have to work with mutual harmony, and share the load.
 Allah Almighty endowed men and women with certain qualities and enabled them to do certain tasks better than the other.
 Each one complements the other.
 They need each other.
 We cannot erase biological, emotional and psychological differences.

 We want to be genuine.
-We have to bring more justice into our community and this is what the shariah supports – fair treatment for everyone.
+We want to be supportive of each other as the shariah supports – fair treatment for everyone.
 In the hadith Qudsi Allah says:

 I have made oppression forbidden on myself and made it forbidden among you so do not oppress one another.
 (Muslim)

 I wonder why people separate women from society as if they are a different species.
 When Allah Almighty said, Ya Ayuhal Ladhina Amanu, (O you who believe) He did not distinguish between men and women.